solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In the TailspinToys project window, Repos is highlighted in the left-hand navigation.](images/stepbystep/media/image58.png "TailspinToys navigation window")

 7. On the *Repos* page for the **TailspinToys** repository locate the "Import a repository" section and click the **Import** button.
-Then insert the url to the base repo in the pane that show up.
+Then insert this https://SolidifyNorway@dev.azure.com/SolidifyNorway/MCW-DevOps-Workshop/_git/MCW-DevOps-Workshop to the base repo in the pane that show up.
 Then click import.
 Your repo should now be initiated.

     ![In the "Add some code!" window, URLs appear to clone to your computer or push an existing repository from command line.](images/stepbystep/media/import_repo_az_devops_marked.png "TailspinToys is empty.
 Add some code!")